ordinals/ord/docs/src/guides/inscriptions.md

 Configuring Bitcoin Core
 ------------------------

-`ord` requires Bitcoin Core's transaction index.
+`ord` requires Bitcoin Core's transaction index and rest interface.

-To configure your Bitcoin Core node to maintain a transaction index, add the following to your `bitcoin.conf`:
+To configure your Bitcoin Core node to maintain a transaction index and open the rest interface, add the following to your `bitcoin.conf`:

 ```
 txindex=1
+rest=1
 ```

-Or, run `bitcoind` with `-txindex`:
+Or, run `bitcoind` with `-txindex -rest`:

 ```
-bitcoind -txindex
+bitcoind -txindex -rest
 ```

 Details on creating or modifying your `bitcoin.conf` file can be found